DahaoTang/GreedySnake/README.md

 This is a Java project built using Gradle.

+To run the project, go to the `game` folder, then `bin`.

+If you are using Microsoft Windows system, double click `GreedySnake.bat` to run the game;

+If you are using macOS or Linux, run `GreedySnake`.

+__*NOTE: Java and Jre are needed to run the game.*__

-In order to run this project, you need to have `Gradle` and `Java 8` installed and used.
+To run this project using Gradle, you need to have `Gradle` and `Java 8` installed and used.

 __*It’s highly recommended to use `sdkman` to install Gradle and Java 8 and switch between different Java versions.*__